hako/afto/README.md

 You can run afto tests by using `make test` and make afto builds by doing `make build`

-Make sure you run `make scrutinise` so that your changes do not cause [go lint](https://github.com/golang/lint) and [go vet](https://golang.org/cmd/vet/) to scream errors at you.
+Make sure you run `make test ; make scrutinise` so that your changes do not cause [go lint](https://github.com/golang/lint) and [go vet](https://golang.org/cmd/vet/) to scream errors at you.

 ### special thanks:
 [@saurik](http://twitter.com/saurik)